bitrat/alarm-fingerprint/README.md

 (Refer to Equipment setup documentation for how to glue this all together = hardware + software)

+#TO DO
+* SIGINT - Process date and time of the peripherals and keyfobs to track occupants movements/presence
+* REM3 keyfob signal is detected - but process further to determine Lock, Unlock etc (like other peripherals)
+* Transform the .doc files (that currently have to be downloaded to be read) into proper text with graphics to be displayed here.

 The scripts are run within the AlarmGnuradioFiles folder in your user directory.
 Replace "user", in the scripts, with your home directory username.
 Any external harddrive is referenced as /media/user in the scripts, change to your path/username.

 The following is a description of the current python scripts, GNURadio files, and the order of processing (The Example described, is for the DSC Alexor alarm, processed on local PC hard drive).